 Kathy Stompro became interested in an athletic trainer career because of her love for sports and competition.
 With 30 years of experience, 25 being at Sanford Health, the role of athletic trainers has evolved.

-“It has expanded quite a bit since the early years,” Kathy said.
+“It has expanded quite a bit since the early years,” Stompro said.
 “We’re now not only working with athletes in the traditional settings but also industry, clinical and performing arts.”

-“We help take responsibility off the coaches and administration.
-Such as, implementing emergency action plans, environmental concerns, checking equipment and facility safety as well evaluating, treating and rehabbing athletic injuries.”
+“We help take responsibility off the coaches and administration,” she said, “such as implementing emergency action plans, environmental concerns, checking equipment and facility safety as well as evaluating, treating and rehabbing athletic injuries.”

 “We’re always in the background watching,” she said.
 “We’re highly trained to do the things when we need to, should an emergency or injury surface.”